 YouTube has many good videos.
 Local Technician classes are available online at https://w5nor.org/tech/.
 Other videos include David Casler KE0OG’s page at http://dcasler.com/ham-radio/training/ and the Ham Radio Crash Course.
 David has classes for the General License (https://dcasler.com/ham-radio/general/) and the Amateur Extra license (https://dcasler.com/ham-radio/extra/), too.

-In Oklahoma, we have many test sessions scheduled throughout the month, detailed at http://ok.arrl.org/test/.
-The license is free.
+In Oklahoma, we have many test sessions scheduled throughout the month, detailed at https://ok.arrl.org/test/.
+The 10-year FCC license costs $35.
 The Technician and General tests consist of 35 multiple-choice questions (out of a total pool of about 400), and you must get at least 26 questions correct.
 (Miss 9, you’re doing fine.
 Miss 10, and you’re doing it again.)
 The Amateur Extra test has 50 multiple-choice questions (out of a total pool of about 400.)

 ARRL National Membership